Blog · arXiv Analysis · Last reviewed June 25, 2026

 The paper's practical recommendation is not to abandon disclosure.
 It is to stop treating disclosure as evidence of safety.
 If a warning label is proposed as a control, it needs outcome testing against the specific harm: not only trust, objectivity, return intention, or perceived quality, but whether users actually resist the influence the system exerts.

-For sycophancy, that means testing repair intent, willingness to seek another perspective, openness to being wrong, escalation to a human, and post-conversation behavior when the issue is socially consequential.
+For sycophancy, that means testing repair intent, willingness to seek another perspective, openness to being wrong, escalation to a human, delayed follow-up behavior, repeated-use dependency, and whether the system can preserve uncertainty across multiple turns.
 A label that lowers trust but leaves behavior unchanged is a transparency artifact, not a safety control.

 The same standard applies to hallucination notices, companion disclaimers, therapy-bot warnings, political persuasion labels, and AI-generated media disclosures.
 The question is not whether the warning is visible.
 The question is whether it measurably changes the user vulnerability it claims to address.